Religion and Literature

 Charles is a historian of religious thought, specializing in the interactions between medieval Muslim and Christian communities as well as the interface of Islam and Christianity.
 He is interested in how Muslims and Christians engaged one another through religious dialogue and the theological underpinnings of these encounters.
 He also reflects on the current state of Muslim-Christian dialogue through his research, writing, and teaching.

-I am a PhD student in the Committee on the Study of Religion (New Testament and Early Christianity subfield) at Harvard University.
+I am a PhD candidate in the Committee on the Study of Religion (New Testament and Early Christianity subfield) at Harvard University.
 My current course and research interests include the historiographical invention and development of the “Apostolic Fathers,” discourses of heresy and orthodoxy in antiquity, Greek and Coptic papyrology, ancient constructions of ethnic and religious difference, and translation of late ancient and Byzantine apocryphal texts.
+I am in the early stages of my dissertation, focusing on the Shepherd of Hermas.

 Alison Joseph is an adjunct assistant professor of Bible and its Interpretation at The Jewish Theological Seminary and Senior Editor of The Posen Library.
 She is a recipient of the 2016 Manfred Lautenschlaeger Award for Theological Promise, for her first book Portrait of the Kings: The Davidic Prototype in Deuteronomistic Poetics.
 She has previously taught at Swarthmore College, Towson University, Villanova University, Haverford College, and Ursinus College.